Phileosopher/commonplace/bible-2_historical.md

 25. list of musicians' 24 divisions
 26. lists for gatekeepers, treasurers, officers, and judges
 27. list of 12 captains on rotating monthly duty, leaders of the 12 tribes, department heads, and counselors
-28. David commissions Solomon and gives him the plans for the temple
+28. David commissions Solomon and gives him the plans for the Temple
-29. offerings made for the temple, David's prayer of blessing, Solomon anointed king, David's death
+29. offerings made for the Temple, David's prayer of blessing, Solomon anointed king, David's death

 ## 2 Chronicles